 - fabric of choice

-- Squaring and truing fabric means you need to make a cut on the weft and the warp.
+- Squaring and truing fabric means you need to make a cut on the weft and another cut on the warp.
 You’ll achieve this by simply pulling a line of thread on the weft and then one on the warp.

 - Make a cut on the weft (I fold fabric in half to find the shortest half and use the deepest part of the fabric edge in that short half as a starting point)